highvoltag3/mermalaid/README.md

 - **Auto-save** to localStorage - Never lose your work
 - **Dark/Light Mode** - Work in your preferred theme
 - **Multiple Mermaid Themes** - Customize diagram appearance
+- **Ai syntax Fix** - Copy-pasted the diagram from somewhere but it has syntaxt errors?
+Let Ai fix it for you.
+(You will need an OpenAi API key, it's stored locally in your machine so it's only yours).

 ### File Management